niguelchaos/Cybercar-G5-copy/code-of-conduct.md

 ### How will we resolve conflicts?

-- Talk about it as soon as possible - do not wait.
+- Sprint retrospectives can be a good possibility to bring out issues and discuss about problems
-- Sprint retrospectives can be a good possibility to discuss about conflicts (for example, why a person is not doing their task
+- If the conflict arises the whole team should talk about, preferably in person, as soon as possible - do not wait.
 - Make compromises to satisfy both parties
-- If compromises don't work, ask for TA help.
+- If conflict is not solved, book official conflict resolution meeting with TA as a moderator